Real Woods

-Real Marshall Ray Woods (born 1999) is an American freestyle and folkstyle wrestler who competes at 65 kilograms.
-He currently competes in the Featherweight division of Real American Freestyle (RAF), where he is the current RAF Featherweight Champion.
+Real Marshall Ray Woods (born December 9, 1999) is an American freestyle and folkstyle wrestler who competes at 65 kilograms.
+He currently competes in the Featherweight division of Real American Freestyle (RAF), where he was the inaugural RAF Featherweight Champion.

 In freestyle, he qualified to represent the United States at the 2025 World Championships.
 In folkstyle, Woods was a three-time NCAA Division I All-American, twice for the Iowa Hawkeyes and once for the Stanford Cardinal.

 Career

 High school

-Born and raised in Albuquerque, New Mexico, Woods moved to Lombard, Illinois at age 14 so he could attend Montini Catholic High School, mainly due to their wrestling program.
+Born and raised in Albuquerque, New Mexico, Woods moved to Wheaton, Illinois at age 14 so he could attend Montini Catholic High School, mainly due to their wrestling program.

-Woods was a three-time IHSA state champion and a four-time finalist, and was highly ranked in the nation when he committed to wrestle at Stanford University in 2017, before graduating in 2018.
+Woods was a three-time IHSA state champion and a four-time finalist, and was highly ranked in the nation when he committed to wrestle at Stanford University in 2017, before graduating high school in 2018.

 Stanford University

 After a 19–1 season while wearing a redshirt in 2018–2019 at 141 pounds, Woods became an NCAA qualifier and Pac-12 champion as a redshirt freshman in 2019–2020, posting once again a 19–1 record before the NCAA tournament was cancelled due to the COVID-19 pandemic.

 As a sophomore, Woods only competed in the post-season, placing second at the Pac-12 Championships and going 2–2 at the 2021 NCAA tournament, finishing 6–3 on the year.
 In 2021–2022, he claimed his second Pac-12 title and became an NCAA Division I All-American with a sixth-place finish at the 2022 NCAA tournament, closing out 17–4.